discreetlogcontracts/dlcspecs/meeting/meeting_july_6_2021.md

     * This would fix our aggregation woes
     * May be very inefficient (needs a multiplication for every CET)
     * But actually, we already do at least two multiplications for every CET so maybe this is theoretically viable?
+      * Yes, this is actually viable (same asymptotic behavior)
+      * TODO: Get feature branch from Jonas to tinker with
   * Any other stuff?